abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 In this version, we implemented the code generation for MAUI Blazor.
 You can create and generate CRUD pages for this new UI option as you do in other UI types.

-> Note: MAUI Blazor is currently only available with `app-pro` template.
+> Note: MAUI Blazor is currently only available with the `app-pro` template.

 ### SaaS Module - Allowing entering a username while impersonating the tenant

 In the previous versions, we were able to impersonate a tenant from the [SaaS Module's Tenant Management UI](https://docs.abp.io/en/commercial/7.1/modules/saas#tenant-management).
-There was a constraint in this approach, which forces us to only impersonate by the "admin" user.
+There was a constraint in this approach, which forces us to only impersonate the "admin" user.
 However, the tenant might be changed the admin user's username, or we may want to impersonate another user of the tenant.

-Thus, with this version we decided to allowing impersonation with the tenant by the specified user name.
+Thus, with this version, we decided to allow the impersonation of the tenant by the specified user name.

-*You can click to the "Login with this tenant" action button,*
+*You can click on the "Login with this tenant" action button:*

 ![](saas-impersonation-1.png)

-*Then, specified the admin name of the tenant*
+*Then, specified the admin name of the tenant:*

 ![](saas-impersonation-2.png)